 Graduate Study at K-State

-The Kansas State University Department of Music is proud to offer the Masters of Music Education degree. .
+The Kansas State University Department of Music is proud to offer the Masters of Music degree with an emphasis in Wind Conducting.
 Graduate students will receive private lessons with the conducting faculty and enroll in the Advanced Rehearsal Techniques course.
 They also have a wide range of conducting opportunities with all of the K-State Bands' concert ensembles.
 Graduate Teaching Assistants with the bands receive:

 - A FULL tuition waiver